 To link to this page, please use the following URL:

-Professor Anna Chur-Hansen is a Registered Psychologist who holds a PhD in Medical Education.
-She is currently Chair of the Australian Psychological Society College of Health Psychologists in South Australia.
+Professor Anna Chur-Hansen is a Registered Psychologist with Endorsement in Health Psychology, who holds a PhD in Medical Education.

 Awards & Achievements

 Carrick Citation (was then ALTC, now OLT) “Outstanding contributions to research and literature related to the education of health professionals which have benefited the learning experiences of students locally, nationally and internationally”.